thenewobjective/thenewobjective.github.io/_drafts/types-and-programming-languages/2021-01-16-the-expressive-limits-of-fp-and-oop.md

 ## Introduction

-At the time of this writing Object-Oriented Programming (OOP) Remains the [most popular](https://www.tiobe.com/tiobe-index/){:target="_blank"} paradigm.
+At the time of this writing Object-Oriented Programming (OOP) remains the [most popular](https://www.tiobe.com/tiobe-index/){:target="_blank"} paradigm.
 Following closely behind are number of functional programming languages.
-This state of affairs should not be surprising as both approaches have delivered us from a quagmire of spaghetti code and near insurmountable engineering challenges.
-As our Ambitions grow though it becomes increasingly clear that neither object-oriented nor functional languages are the way forward.
-Both paradigms have a respective limitation of expressiveness that limit our ability to reach the next level of {scalability?}.
+This state of affairs should not be surprising as both approaches have delivered us from a [quagmire](https://en.wikipedia.org/wiki/Software_crisis){:target="_blank"} of [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code){:target="_blank"}

-## The software crisis

-{A limited history on how we got here}
+and near insurmountable engineering problems of the time.
+As our ambitions have grown and our projects more sophisticated, the limits of these two paradigms become increasingly apparent.
+Surprisingly these limitations continue to be uncommon knowledge among these languages' practitioners.

 ## The Promise of Object-Oriented Programming